Non-Disruptive Service Relocation (Erl, Naserpour)

 ApplicationVirtualization technology is used by the system to enable the duplication and migration of the cloud service implementation across different locations in realtime.

-MechanismsCloud Storage Device, Cloud Usage Monitor, Hypervisor, Pay-Per-Use Monitor, Resource Replication, SLA Management System, SLA Monitor, Virtual Server
+MechanismsCloud Storage Device, Cloud Usage Monitor, Hypervisor, Live VM Migration, Pay-Per-Use Monitor, Resource Replication, SLA Management System, SLA Monitor, Virtual Infrastructure Manager, Virtual Server, Virtual Switch

-An example of a scaling-based application of the Non-Disruptive Service Relocation pattern (Part 1).
+An example of a scaling-based application of the Non-Disruptive Service Relocation pattern (Part I).

-An example of a scaling-based application of the Non-Disruptive Service Relocation pattern (Part 2).
+An example of a scaling-based application of the Non-Disruptive Service Relocation pattern (Part II).

-An example of a scaling-based application of the Non-Disruptive Service Relocation pattern (Part 3).
+An example of a scaling-based application of the Non-Disruptive Service Relocation pattern (Part III).

 NIST Reference Architecture Mapping